Not Enough Evidence To Suggest Accused Conspired With Primary Accused: Rajasthan HC Grants Bail To One In Tailor Kanhaiya Lal Murder Case

 Nupur Agrawal

-Rajasthan High Court granted bail to one of the accused, Mohammed Javed, in the tailor Kanhaiyalal murder case that took place in 2022, on the grounds that the prosecution was not able to present any evidence to show that the appellant conspired with the primary accused.
+The Rajasthan High Court granted bail to one of the accused, Mohammed Javed, in the tailor Kanhaiyalal murder case that took place in 2022, on the grounds that prima facie there was not enough evidence to suggest that the appellant conspired with the primary accused.

 The division bench of Justice Praveer Bhatnagar and Justice Pankaj Bhandari was hearing the criminal appeal filed by the appellant against the order of the special judge at National Investigation Agency (“NIA”) wherein his bail application was dismissed.